PhilipSykes/LMS-ADR/docs/decisions/0004-use-Docker-for-service-deployment.md

-Good, as it allows us to encapsulate services and resources in images Good, as it allows us to manage and maintain services without shutting down unrelated services Bad, as it infrastucture is not externally managed
+Good, as it allows us to encapsulate services and resources in images Good, as it allows us to manage and maintain services without shutting down unrelated services Bad, as its infrastucture is not externally managed

 ### Confirmation

-No confirmation yet
+Docker deployment live as of sprint 2.
+Implementation has aligned well with decision factors.

 ## Pros and Cons of the Options